remix-run/react-router/docs/upgrading/router-provider.md

 **👉 Install a runtime adapter**

-We will assume you are using Node as your runtime
+We will assume you are using Node as your runtime.

 ```shellscript nonumber
 npm install @react-router/node